meinside/meinside.github.io/_posts/2017-03-16-TensorFlow-and-Go-on-Raspberry-Pi-Old.md

 published: true
 ---

+**Note:** This post is outdated.
+If you're looking for a guide for Raspbian Stretch or Tensorflow 1.3+, check [this post](/TensorFlow-and-Go-on-Raspberry-Pi/).

 **Updated on 2017-06-19, for Tensorflow 1.2.0**

 [TensorFlow 1.0 now supports Golang](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/go), so I gave it a try on Raspberry Pi: